Behaviors of entropy on finitely generated groups: Higher order oscillations

-\begin{proof}[Proof of proposition \ref{HA}] The fact shows that the composition is surjective, so that if $\D_1$ is non-amenable, so is $St_1(\D)$ which is a subgroup of $\D$, and thus $\D$ is non amenable.
-Iterating the process shows that if $\D_l$ is non-amenable, so is $\D$.
-Consequence (1) follows by Kesten theorem \cite{Kes}, (2) and (3) by a theorem of Kaimanovich-Vershik \cite{KV}. \end{proof}
+is surjective, so that if $\D_1$ is nonamenable, so is $St_1(\D)$ which is a subgroup of $\D$, and thus $\D$ is nonamenable.
+Iterating the process shows that if $\D_l$ is nonamenable, so is $\D$.
+Consequence (1) follows by Kesten's theorem \cite{Kes}, (2) and (3) by the Kaimanovich--Vershik theorem \cite{KV}. \end{pf*}